fashahabi/DRAGAN-Feature-Matching/README.md

 ta library [https://github.com/bukosabino/ta]

-We appreciate the efforts of the TA developers, which is a Technical Analysis library sound for feature engineering from financial time series datasets (Open, Close, High, Low, Volume).
+We appreciate the efforts of the TA developers, which is a Technical Analysis library for feature engineering from financial time series datasets (Open, Close, High, Low, Volume).
 It is built on Pandas and Numpy.

 ## Contributing